You are here

 Capitol Hill Visits

 SVS will work directly with the recipient to arrange the Capitol Hill visits and other related SVS health policy and advocacy activities during the experience.
-To maximize the recipient's experience, Capitol Hill visits will be scheduled during the 2016 Vascular Annual Meeting held in National Harbor, MD on June 8-11.
+To maximize the recipient's experience, Capitol Hill visits will be scheduled during March and/or April 2017.

 Trainee’s Report to Committee